 Procurement 1: Internal Vitae Self-Rejuvenation.
 Vitae-harvesting from the border through conflict with the country of Argo has been deemed insufficient in supplying the appropriate amount of vitae for the current needs.
 Therefore, further harvesting through utilizing the conflict caused by the Verbundene Augen movement will now be centrally funded.
 Provisions include exacerbating tension through targeted propaganda to those in the movement and the military police.

 Procurement 2: The Elevation and Progression Project.
 Headed by Dämon Forstchritt; Contributors: P.D.
-Oran, Marta Vogel.
-Funding will be diverted to research focusing on vitae-particle elevation from the second level more directly to the third level.
+Oran, Marta John.
+Funding will be diverted to research focusing on vitae-particle elevation from the second level more directly to the fourth level.
 Living subject volunteers will go under treatment to support direct vitae-conversion advancement.

 “Procurement 2 was blessed enough to receive volunteers from aged veterans,” Dämon said with a pleasant smile.
 “They understood what progress and service means.”